Fhoughton/OSDev/README.md

 # OSDev
 A placeholder repo for holding some operating system development code.
+All samples were tested using QEMU and NASM.

 ## Files